benkarlsberg/Statistical-Modeling-Annual-Seasonality-Stock-Market-Indexes/README.md

 ## Intention:

-Explore the data of the past 20 years of the Dow Jones Industrial Average (DJI), S&P 500 (GSPC), and NASDAQ Composite (IXIC) indices and test for monthly trend outliers.
+Explore the data of the past 20 years (2000-01-01 to 2019-12-31) of the Dow Jones Industrial Average (DJI), S&P 500 (GSPC), and NASDAQ Composite (IXIC) indices and test for monthly trend outliers.

 ## Motivation: